ChainSafe/game-docs-v2/docs/v2.6/3_metamask.md

 :::info

 Please note that MetaMask will only work with WebGL builds that are built out locally or published in the browser.
-You can use wallet connect to login and scan the QR code on your device to connect with MetaMask if needed for desktop builds.
+You can use Reown to login and scan the QR code on your device to connect with MetaMask if needed for desktop builds.

 :::